eng-ahmedmostafa/Consumer-Data-Classification-with-SVM-and-Logistic-Regression/README.md

 ## Consumer Data Classification with SVM and Logistic Regression

-This repository features a comprehensive analysis of customer segmentation using two popular machine learning models: Support Vector Machines (SVM) and Logistic Regression.
-The analysis is performed on a dataset, `CustomersData.csv`, which includes attributes such as age, spending score, and segmentation labels.
+This repository features a comprehensive analysis of customer segmentation using Support Vector Machines (SVM) and Logistic Regression to compare their performance in classification.
+The analysis uses `CustomersData.csv`, covering attributes like age, spending score, and segmentation labels.

 ### Features:
 - **Data Preprocessing**: